Everybody wants a complete protein, yet many people don’t really understand what the phrase “complete protein” actually means.

 It has to do with the amino acid makeup of the protein.
 A protein must have 9 essential amino acids that your body does not produce on its own to be considered a complete protein.1 In fact, only protein from animal sources contain the 9 essential amino acids found in a complete protein.
-The paradox is that no one food source has all nine essential amino acids.
-That’s why it’s essential to get them from your diet or a high-quality protein and why I always advocate for a whole foods diet that includes a range of food sources.

 I’m going to tell you about the nine essential amino acids found in a complete protein, why collagen supplements are not complete proteins, and the one collagen protein on the market that is as close to a complete protein as you can find.
 First, I’m going to tell you what an amino acid actually is.

 Remember when you were a kid playing with building blocks?
 Amino acids are technically building blocks that build proteins, hormones and neurotransmitters.

 The protein in your food is broken down into amino acids during the digestion process.
 These amino acids are then sent to the areas that need them.
 Amino acids are used by your body for various functions such as tissue repair, digestion, muscle building, boosting your immune system response, and providing cells with energy.
 2